nawazimrozkhan/nawazimrozkhan/README.md

 I'm a **22-year-old IT Analyst and self-taught developer** from Warangal, Telangana — working at the intersection of **retail data engineering**, **ERP systems**, and **full-stack web development**.

-At **a Fashions Retail Industry** (25+ stores across Telangana & AP), I architect business intelligence systems that move beyond standard ERP outputs — building decision-support dashboards, automated reporting pipelines, and data infrastructure from the ground up.
+At **Kasam Fashions** (25+ stores across Telangana & AP), I architect business intelligence systems that move beyond standard ERP outputs — building decision-support dashboards, automated reporting pipelines, and data infrastructure from the ground up.

 On the side, I run **[TheStackLoom](https://instagram.com/thestackloom)** — a freelance web development brand targeting local businesses in Warangal and Hyderabad.